 In a time series we can see that rates have been climbing slowly for many years.
 Male figures are improving more quickly but still generally lower than females.

-This PCN has been significantly above Leeds levels for a long time, male data is improving more quickly than Leeds, and female LE is following Leeds trends.
+This PCN has been significantly above Leeds levels for a long time, male data is improving slowly, but female LE is more or less static.